 Tutorial: Migrate SQL Server to an Azure SQL Managed Instance offline using DMS (classic)

 Azure Database Migration Service (classic) - SQL scenarios are on a deprecation path.
-Beginning 01 August 2023, you will no longer be able to create new Database Migration Service (classic) resource for SQL Server scenarios from Azure portal and will be retired on 15 March 2026 for all customers.
-Please migrate to Azure SQL database services by using the latest Azure Database Migration Service version which is available as an extension in Azure Data Studio,or by using Azure PowerShell and Azure CLI.
-Learn more.
+Since August 1, 2023, you're no longer able to create new Database Migration Service (classic) resources for SQL Server scenarios from Azure portal.
+The service will be retired on March 15, 2026 for all customers.
+For seamless migrations from multiple database sources to Azure SQL Targets, Microsoft recommend using the latest version of Azure Database Migration Service, which is available as Azure SQL Migration an extension in Azure Data Studio, or via Azure Portal, or through Azure PowerShell and Azure CLI.
+For more information, see Retirement notice: Database Migration Service (classic).

 This tutorial uses an older version of the Azure Database Migration Service.
 For improved functionality and supportability, consider migrating to Azure SQL Managed Instance by using the Azure SQL migration extension for Azure Data Studio.